 Significant Additional Shallow Gas Resources.
 The Company believes that the Akkulka Block contains many potential targets for shallow gas at different stratigraphic levels.
 To date, the Company has drilled seven wells on the Akkulka Block with a further three wells planned before the end of 2007.
-In November 2005, the Company acquired the much larger Kul-Bas area totalling some 2,700,000 acres (11,000 km2).
+In November 2005, the Company acquired the much larger Kul-Bas area totalling some 2,700,000 acres $(11,000 \text{ km}^2)$.
 A total of 15 amplitude anomalies similar to those in the Kyzyloi Field and the Akkulka Block have been mapped to date.
 Some of the anomalies in the southeastern section are located in close proximity to the Kyzyloi Field development infrastructure and the compressor station at the cut-in point at 562 miles (910 km) on the major export trunkline.
 Therefore, additional wells could be efficiently tied into the trunkline.

 Large Exploration Area with Identified Oil and Gas Targets.
 Within the Akkulka Block and the Kul-Bas Block, seismic re-interpretation indicates that there are several leads and prospects with independently assessed un-risked mean prospective resources of approximately 690 MMBOE based on the Resource Report, using the assumptions on the hydrocarbon fill from this report, which the Company believes provides for significant exploration upside in the deeper Jurassic and Triassic sequences.
 The prospects may be analogous with the large Triassic deposits to the southwest in the Mangyshlak hydrocarbon province and along the Zhetybay Step.
 The upper Triassic-lower Jurassic sediments are within a large mega-sequence of post-rift sediments that thicken to the southwest and northeast off the Akkulka High.
 Most likely source rocks for both plays would be the lacustrine Triassic age sediments that produce the waxy oils of the Mangyshlak area.
 Traces of a similar waxy crude were recovered from the production test on the Company's AKK04 well.
 The Company considers the much larger Kul-Bas Block to also have significant oil and gas potential in deeper horizons ranging from the Carboniferous through to the Jurassic.
-Large condensate fields such as Urga (1.7 TCF/0.048 TCM) (Source: "Uzbekistan - Gazprom Operations", APS Review Gas Market Trends, October 16, 2006) have been discovered in the same basin just to the south in northern Uzbekistan.
-Further work is required to firm up prospects at these deeper levels on this large area, and Tethys has mobilized a seismic contractor to acquire further seismic data with this work due to commence in May 2007.
+Large condensate fields such as the Shakhpakhty gas/condensate field (1.7 TCF/0.048 TCM) (Source: "Uzbekistan - Gazprom Operations", APS Review Gas Market Trends, October 16, 2006) have been discovered in the same basin just to the south in northwestern Uzbekistan.
+Further work is required to firm up prospects at these deeper levels on this large area, and Tethys mobilized a seismic contractor to acquire further seismic data and such work commenced in the first week of June 2007.